 You also lean how to troubleshoot computers.
 The standard 5-step approach detailed in this article applies to all computer problems.
 It is a tried and tested framework that is used in the IT Industry on a daily basis.
 The steps are:

-If you follow these steps as part of your basic computer learning process, you are ahead of most people when it comes to fixing computer issues, whether they is hardware or software related.
+If you follow these steps as part of your basic computer learning process, you are ahead of most people when it comes to fixing computer issues, whether they are hardware or software related.

 The next step in your basic computer learning process is to understand the Computer Hardware Components (Opens New Window) inside your machine.
 What are they?
 What do they do?
 How do they all work together?

-The components inside of your PC are explained in a way that makes sense.
+The components inside your PC are explained in a way that makes sense.
 For example:

-Computer components also covers computer ports and how they are important for connecting the widening variety of peripherals that exist today.
+Computer components also cover computer ports and how they are important for connecting the widening variety of peripherals that exist today.

 Most modern devices connect using Universal Serial Bus, or USB ports.
-This type of port is covered in detail, but the article also acknowledges other types of ports that sill exist today.
+This type of port is covered in detail, but the article also acknowledges other types of ports that still exist today.